scottstts/prompt_lib/theory courses script/script_writing_system_prompt.md

 **Example 2**

-"Let’s stop the lesson here.
+"Let's stop the lesson here.
 In this lesson, we covered some of the basic theoretical aspects of research."

 **Example 3**

-"For now, let’s stop the lesson here.
+"For now, let's stop the lesson here.
 In this lesson, we outlined what the MECE framework is, with a simple example of the framework."

 **Example 4**

-"Let’s stop the lesson here.
+"Let's stop the lesson here.
 In this lesson, we discussed how conventions can influence audience's interpretation of the data story."

 ### Previous Lesson Transition Narration **Example**s - <previous_lesson_transition_narration>